-Budget Highlights for the Fiscal Year Ending June 30, 2016
+Budget Highlights for the Fiscal Year Ending June 30, 2017

-Amounts available for appropriation in the general fund are approximately \$2,200,000, a slight decrease from the actual 2015.
-The change is contributed to management preparing the budgets with a maximum student enrollment of 350 students, which is slightly less than fiscal year 2015.
+Amounts available for appropriation in the general fund are approximately \$2,245,000, a slight decrease from the actual 2016.
+This is contributed to management preparing the budgets with a consistent student enrollment from fiscal year 2016.

-Budgeted expenditures are expected to increase to approximately \$1,929,000 as compared to the fiscal 2015 actual amount of \$1,913,000.
-If these estimates are realized, the School's general fund balance is expected to increase at the conclusion of fiscal 2016.
+Budgeted expenditures are expected to decrease to approximately \$2,048,000 from the fiscal 2016 actual amount.
+If these estimates are realized, the School's general fund balance is expected to increase at the conclusion of fiscal 2017.